CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 The clock selection algorithm uses the frequency source priority on an interface to choose between two sources that have the same <span style="background-color:#F5F5DC">[QL](## "Quality Level")</span>.
 You can specify a value between 1 (the highest priority) and 254 (the lowest priority).
 The default value is 1.

-The following command example sets the priority on swp2 to 1, on swp2 to 10, and on swp3 to 1:
+The following command example sets the priority on swp2 to 10, on swp2 to 10, and on swp3 to 10:

 {{< tabs "TabID172 ">}}
 {{< tab "NVUE Commands ">}}

 ```
-cumulus@switch:~$ nv set interface swp1 synce provider-priority 1
+cumulus@switch:~$ nv set interface swp1 synce provider-priority 10
-cumulus@switch:~$ nv set interface swp2 synce provider-priority 10
+cumulus@switch:~$ nv set interface swp2 synce provider-priority 20
-cumulus@switch:~$ nv set interface swp3 synce provider-priority 1
+cumulus@switch:~$ nv set interface swp3 synce provider-priority 10
 cumulus@switch:~$ nv config apply
 ```

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/synced.conf` file to change the `priority` setting for the interface, then restart the `syncd` service.
+Edit the `/etc/synced.conf` file to change the `priority` setting for the interface, then restart the `synced` service.

 ```
 cumulus@switch:~$ sudo nano /etc/synced/synced.conf